rscircus/rscircus.github.io/content/about/_index.md

 ## Hey there! 🤗

 Welcome to R's 🎩.
-Some thanks about the setup of this github pages page include:
+Some thanks about the setup of this page include:

 -   Built with [Hugo](gohugo.io) (after a long time with [Jekyll](https://jekyllrb.com/)).
 -   Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)